Density of ABS Material | The Complete Guide

 Due to its low density, viscosity, and manageable processing temperatures, ABS plastic can be molded into various shapes through conventional thermoplastic processing methods like injection molding and blow molding.

-These factors make ABS plastic easier to handle and process than other engineering plastics.
 ABS plastic is also readily paintable and can be decorated, making it an appealing choice for applications that require a polished finish.

-In line with its processing prowess, ABS can also be modified into different shapes and sizes depending on the applications.
-It can be modified to enhance its general properties, such as impact resistance, heat resistance, or chemical resistance, by utilizing additives or copolymerization with other polymers.
+It can be modified to enhance its general properties, such as impact, heat, or chemical resistance, by utilizing additives or copolymerization with other polymers.

 Which is heavier ABS or PLA?